Noubar Afeyan, Ph.D.

 CEO of Flagship Pioneering

-Currently Noubar serves on a number of public and private company boards including Codiak Biosciences, Evelo BioSciences, Kaleido BioSciences, Moderna Therapeutics, and Seres Therapeutics.
-Previously, he was a member of the founding team, director and investor in several highly successful ventures including Chemgenics Pharmaceuticals (acquired by Millennium Pharmaceuticals), Color Kinetics (acquired by Philips), Adnexus Therapeutics (acquired by Bristol-Myers Squibb) and Affinnova (acquired by AC Nielsen).
+He is the co-founder and chairman of the board of Moderna (NASDAQ: MRNA), the pioneering messenger RNA vaccine company addressing the global COVID-19 pandemic, Omega Therapeutics (NASDAQ: OMGA), Generate Biomedicines, Tessera Therapeutics, ProFound Therapeutics, and Rubius Therapeutics (NASDAQ: RUBY).
+He is also co-founder and board member of YourBio Health.
+Previously, he was a member of the founding team, director, and investor in highly successful ventures including Chemgenics Pharmaceuticals (acquired by Millenium Pharmaceuticals), Color Kinetics (acquired by Philips), Adnexus Therapeutics (acquired by Bristol-Myers Squibb), and Affinnova (acquired by AC Nielsen).